jddixon/hamt_c/README.md

 * the HAMT algorithm depends upon bit-counting.
-On modern Intel and AMD processors this can be done using a specific machine-language instruction, POPCNT.
+On modern Intel and AMD processors this can be done using a specific machine-language instruction, `POPCNT`.
 The current implementation of hamt_c emulates this in software using the [SWAR][wiki-swar] algorithm,  The emulation code is on the order of ten times slower than the machine instruction.
-*In practice POPCNT emulation might slow down accesses by something like 10%, because the emulation code simply is not run all that often.*
+*In practice `POPCNT` emulation might slow down accesses by something like 10%, because the emulation code simply is not run all that often.*
-*This is of course not actually a limitation, but rather an observation: the HAMT alorithm runs faster with hardware support.*
+*This is of course not actually a limitation, but rather an observation: the HAMT algorithm runs faster with hardware support.*

 ## Project Status